kuttcoin/KUTT_TON/README.md

 Welcome to the official KuttCoin repository! 🚀

-**KuttCoin** is a revolutionary **MemoCoin** designed to operate across multiple blockchains, including BSC, Polygon, Ton, and Solana.
+**KuttCoin** is a revolutionary **MemeCoin** designed to operate across multiple blockchains, including BSC, Polygon, Ton, and Solana.
 Our vision is to create a widely-used digital currency for online service exchanges.

 ### 🌟 What is KuttCoin?
 - **Initial Price:** 0.00000000000001 USDT